percona/percona-backup-mongodb/doc/source/architecture.rst

 - *admin.pbmCmd* (Used to define and trigger operations)
 - *admin.pbmLock* (|pbm-agent| synchronization-lock structure)
 - *admin.pbmBackup* (Log / status of each backup)
+- *admin.pbmLog* (Log information from all ``pbm-agents`` in the MongoDB environment.
+Available in |PBM| as of version 1.4.0)

 The |pbm.app| command line tool creates these collections as needed.
 You do not have to maintain these collections, but you should not drop them unnecessarily either.
 Dropping them during a backup will cause an abort of the backup.

-Filling the config collection is a prerequisite to using PBM for executing backups or restores.
+Filling the config collection is a prerequisite to using |PBM| for executing backups or restores.
 (See config page later.)

 .. _pbm.architecture.remote_storage: